JoshuaMarkle/domjudge-aws-instructions/README.md

 cat /sys/devices/system/cpu/smt/active
 ```

 If you have a value of 1 or above, it is possible.
 It is really nice to run multiple judges on one machine.
-I do not have this ability so I will not do the hyperthreading stuff.
+I do not have this ability (because of free tier) so I will not do the hyperthreading stuff.

 ## CGroups

+Add `quiet cgroup_enable=memory swapaccount=1` to the end of `GRUB_CMDLINE_LINUX_DEFAULT`
 ```
 sudo vi /etc/default/grub.d/50-cloudimg-settings.cfg